-Figure 4.11Pupil’s Binary Image in Low Light Intensity Environment
+Figure 4.11 Non-ideal Pupil’s Binary Image in Low Light Intensity Environment

 4.5.3 Binary Image to Erosion

-Figure 4.12 shows the successful erosion that reduces noise and but retians the image size.
-Figure 4.13, shows that the image noise cannot be reduced due to a large amount of dark area that has been wrongly assumed as a valid image.
+Figure 4.12 shows the successful erosion that reduces noise and retains the image size.
+Figure 4.13 shows that the image noise cannot be reduced due to a large amount of dark area that has been wrongly assumed as a valid image.
 Figure 4.14 shows that the noise can be reduced but the image size has been reduced and slightly distorted as well.